 Cass County was a site for the Underground Railroad, with a safe house located just a mile down the road from Camp Friedenswald.
 Using hands-on activities, students will be exposed to various questions and challenges Freedom Seekers along the Underground Railroad may have encountered.
-This class must be taught by camp staff.
+This class must be taught by a camp instructor.